 Adapting my website sunanddust.com

 I deleted all the share buttons and Google Analytics (meanwhile it became partially illegal) from my website.
-I do not know yet whether it is enough, but I am dedicated to improve my website in this matter even more.
+I do not know yet whether it is enough, but my dedication to improve my website in this matter is huge.

 Paying with cash more